The common declaration format

 Declaration scope bodies contain a sequence of other declarations.
 They create a scope so that identifiers declared inside the scope are not visible outside (The exception are parameter groups that export their parameter symbols to the outer scope).
 However identifiers in the outside scope are visible in the inside one.

 A declaration scope body can also contain a single so-called docstring.
 This can be used by the model creator (or dataset creator) to provide the user with information about how to use this model component.
-The docstring is a free-floating string literal.
+The docstring is a free-floating (typically multiline) string literal.
+It can contain Markdown-formatted text.

 Math scope bodies